aliernfrog/top-toast-compose/README.md

     )
 }
 ```
-Check demo app for more examples
+Check demo application for more examples

 ## 📋 TODO